 To communicate on the Sigfox network, Sigfox Network Credentials need to be incorporated into the device.
 These credentials authenticate the device and ensure secure data transmission.

-In order to allow device makers who want to perform live demonstration of their devices on the Sigfox network, Sigfox can provide Sigfox Network Credentials prior to the Sigfox Verified certification, under the following conditions:
+In order to allow device makers who want to perform live demonstration of their devices on the Sigfox network, Sigfox can provide Sigfox Network Credentials prior to Sigfox certification, under the following conditions:

 - Device makers can ask for up to 20 Sigfox network credentials per device.